shahinvaseghi/invpro/DATABASE_DOCUMENTATION.md

 - Price conversion: User enters `entered_unit_price` in `entered_price_unit`, system may convert to `unit_price` in default unit
 - When document is locked, serials are assigned to this line (Many-to-Many relationship)
 - Minimum 1 line required per document
+- **Warehouse Validation**: Warehouse must be in item's allowed warehouses list (enforced in form validation)

 #### inventory_itemserial
 **Purpose**: Serial number tracking for serialized items